eajith/nodejs-masterclass/HW1/README.md

 - change port with environment variable :
     - on linux : PORT=XXXX node index.js
     - on windows : set PORT=XXXX & node index.js
+- everything is 404 except for route "/hello/", which says one greeting or another.